holgerbrandl/holgerbrandl.github.io/_posts/2016-12-02-zero_deployment_kotlin_scriptlets.md

 Because of Kotlin's nice and concise collections API and syntax, the solution should be readable almost even to non-developers. ;-)

-Previously `kscript` allowed to run such scriptlets either by saving the them as a file or by inlining (See it's [docs]((https://github.com/holgerbrandl/kscript)) for more examples):
+Previously `kscript` allowed to run such scriptlets either by saving the them as a file or by inlining (See its [docs]((https://github.com/holgerbrandl/kscript)) for more examples):

 ```bash
 ## simply read the script from stdin